 Beach Bum Hawaiian Kiosk

 The menu features signature Hawaiian dishes next to smart Japanese-inspired plates.
 Beach Bum specialises in poke; essentially a sushi salad that evolved from humble fisherman’s food thanks to Japanese and American influences.
-The diced salmon with rice is served alongside edamame, nori, pickled ginger and wasabi.
-There's also a vegetarian variation with silken tofu and avocado, tamari sunflower, wasabi peas and apple soy sauce.
+The diced salmon (or octopus) is served alongside edamame, pickled carrots, daikon, nori, seaweed salad, pickled ginger and red cabbage.
+There's also a vegetarian variation with fried tofu, which sits atop your choice of sushi rice, soba noodles or salad.

 An extensive drinks list includes local and imported beers, Japanese whisky, sake and shaved-ice cocktails to complete the coastal brief.

 best restaurants, cafes and bars